pro465/nnoq/tutorial.md

 ```
 theorem aristotle_is_mortal :: [x := Mortal(Aristotle)] {
     aristotle_is_man        :: [:= Man(Aristotle)]
-    men_are_mortal          :: [:= Mortal(Aristootle)]
+    men_are_mortal          :: [:= Mortal(Aristotle)]
 }
 ```

-you would also pass expressons as arguments to the calls if they need it. for example, to use the `or_id` axiom defined earlier in proofs:
+you would also pass expressions as arguments to the calls if they need it. for example, to use the `or_id` axiom defined earlier in proofs:
 ```
 ... :: [:= True]
 or_id(Not(j), k) :: [:= Or(And(Not(j), k), Not(And(Not(j), k)))]